Pakistan detains Mumbai attack suspect, Hafiz Saeed

 - Saeed can be detained for up to 12 months under Pakistan's Anti-Terrorism Act

-(CNN)The alleged mastermind of the 2008 terror attacks that killed 164 in Mumbai, India, has been placed under house arrest in Pakistan.
+(CNN)The alleged mastermind of the 2008 terror attacks that left 164 people dead in Mumbai, India, has been placed under house arrest in Pakistan.

 Hafiz Mohammed Saeed -- the leader of Pakistan's Jamaat-Ud-Dawa (JUD) -- was detained in Punjab, Pakistan's largest province, according to a government statement released late Sunday.